bnichs5/discord-backup/README.md

+.replit file has two lines
+language = "nodejs"
+run = "node backup.js" or restore.js

+Make sure guild name in file is the server name.
+Make sure it matches the one in the previous backup when you are restoring.

 ## How to backup?
 1. Create a bot on the [Discord Developer Portal](https://discord.com/developers/applications/).
 2. Generate a client token with the bot scope.